yokoffing/NextDNS-Config/README.md

 Click [here](https://nextdns.io/?from=xujj63g5)!

 ### Should I pay for NextDNS?
 For the rich features it provides, [NextDNS](https://nextdns.io/?from=xujj63g5) is very affordable at $19.90/year for unlimited devices.
-It pays for itself if it saves my family from a malicious incident.
+NextDNS pays for itself if it saves my family from a malicious incident.

 ### Why am I still seeing ads?
 Not all ads can be blocked at the DNS level ([example](https://old.reddit.com/r/nextdns/comments/13urdda/ads_on_manga_sites/)).
 You will need an [ad blocker](https://www.0x65.dev/blog/2019-12-20/not-all-adblockers-are-born-equal.html#:~:text=What%E2%80%99s%20in%20an%20adblocker%3F) to block what's leftover.